Linear quadratic Chabauty: Linear quadratic Chabauty for integral points over number fields

 The prime $3$ splits as $3\O_K = \p_1\p_2$ and $X$ has good reduction at $\p_1$ and $\p_2$.
 For all $1\le j \le 3$, the points $2a_j$ have the property that $2a_j$ has a representative $D_j\in \Div^0(C)$ such that for both $i\in \{1,2\}$, $D_j\otimes K_{\p_i}$ is of the form $Q_1+Q_2-R_1-R_2$, where $Q_1,Q_2\in X(K_{\p_i})$ reduce to affine points and $R_1,R_2\in X(K)$ are the points with $x$-coordinate~1.
 Working with these representatives, we easily check that Condition~\ref{cond4} holds.
 Hence Theorem~\ref{T:QC-NF-integrals-pts-full-statement} is applicable.

 We now go through the steps of the number field version of Algorithm~\ref{alg:QC-Z}, discussed in~\S\ref{subsec:alg-OK-points}.
 We choose $Q=(-1,0)$ to be our integral base point and we use the cyclotomic idèle class character on $K$, which we denote by $\chi$ and which we drop from the notation.
-Recall that for a real quadratic field, $\chi$ is, up to scalar, the only continuous id\'ele class character.
-Lemma~\ref{L:away} shows that $T\colonequals T_1=\{0\}$.
+Recall that for a real quadratic field, $\chi$ is, up to scalar, the only continuous id\'ele class character. {Since $J$ has ordinary reduction at $\p_1$ and $\p_2$, we may choose the unit root subspace $W_{\p_i}$ for the local heights $h_{\p_i}$.} Lemma~\ref{L:away} shows that $T\colonequals T_1=\{0\}$.
 Using the above-mentioned representatives, we compute the local heights $h_q(\infty_--\infty_+, D_j)$ for $q\nmid 3$ via the {\tt Magma} command {\tt LocalIntersectionData}, which implements the algorithm from~\cite{Mul14}.
 We compute the local heights $h_{\p_i}(\infty_--\infty_+, D_j)$ using the {\tt SageMath}-implementation of the algorithm from \cite[\S3.2]{p-adicheightsHC}.
 This allows us to solve for coefficients $\alpha_{j,i}$ (note that these are not unique).
 The coefficients $\beta_{j,i}$ are simpler to compute, requiring only integrals of holomorphic differentials.
 In this way, we find power series expansion of the two functions $\rho_1$ and $\rho_2$ in each residue disc.
 We solve for their common zeros $(z_1,z_2)\in X(K\otimes\Q_p)$ using a {\tt SageMath}-implementation of~\cite[Algorithm~A.1]{BBBM-QCNF}, due to Francesca Bianchi.

 In addition to the known integral points $(-1,0), (1, \pm2)$, there are~8 common pairs of zeros.
 To show that they are not in the image of $\sigma(\calU(\O_K))$, we apply the Mordell--Weil sieve.
 See~\cite{BBM2} and~\cite[Appendix]{Jen-Netan-QCRP1} for more details.
-For each extra zero $\underline{z}$ we compute $\underline{\tilde{\alpha}}=(\tilde{\alpha}_1,\tilde{\alpha}_2,\tilde{\alpha}_3),\in (\Z/3^5\Z)^3$, such that if $\underline{z}=\sigma(P)$ for some $P\in X(K)$, then $[P-Q] = \alpha_1a_1+\alpha_2a_2+\alpha_3a_3$, where $\alpha_i\in \Z$ reduces to $\tilde{\alpha}_i$.
+For each extra zero $\underline{z}$ we compute $\underline{\tilde{\alpha}}=(\tilde{\alpha}_1,\tilde{\alpha}_2,\tilde{\alpha}_3)\in (\Z/3^5\Z)^3$, such that if $\underline{z}=\sigma(P)$ for some $P\in X(K)$, then $[P-Q] = \alpha_1a_1+\alpha_2a_2+\alpha_3a_3$, where $\alpha_i\in \Z$ reduces to $\tilde{\alpha}_i$.
 We use the prime ideals of $\O_K$ generated by $(29, w+6), (37, w+28)$ and $(2017, w+845)$, respectively.
 The residue fields $k_v$ of these primes $v$ all have the property that $\#J(k_v)/2\cdot 3^5J(k_v)$ is large compared to $\#C(k_v)$ (it was not sufficient to work only modulo a power of~3).

 Finally, we run through all triples in $(\Z/2\cdot 3^5\Z)^3$ that reduce to one of the $\underline{\tilde{\alpha}}$ and we show that, for at least one $v$ as above, the corresponding coset of $2\cdot 3^5J(k_v)$ does not intersect the image of $C(k_v)$.
 This finishes the proof of~\eqref{rqex:intpts}.
 For the code that we used in this example, see~{\url{https://github.com/steffenmueller/LinQC}.